-If you're thinking to yourself that you'll never find a "comp" that's exactly like your house, you're right.
+If you're thinking you'll never find a "comp" that's exactly like your house, you're absolutely right.
 Pricing your home requires you to analyze what's better about your house than the competition—and what's worse.
-This is hard to do when you're emotionally attached to your place, which is why hiring an experienced and knowledgeable agent is crucial.
+This is hard to do when you're emotionally attached to your place, which is why hiring an experienced and knowledgeable agent is crucial to eliminate your bias.
 Some factors that should be considered are:

 - The Location: A busy street, power lines, and unattractive neighboring properties can all bring down the price of your home, while things like parks, bike trails, and other neighborhood amenities can boost the price.
-Knowing how buyers feel about your neighborhood is crucial to getting the asking price right.
+Knowing how buyers feel about your neighborhood is crucial to properly accessing the asking price.

-- The Schools: The quality and reputation of the local schools plays a major role in pricing a home.
-Buyers are willing to pay a premium to get their kids into good schools, so check their ratings carefully.
+- The Schools: The quality and reputation of the local schools plays a major role in pricing a home, with more than half of home buyers with children under 18 citing school districts as a major factor in their decision-making.
+Buyers are willing to pay a premium to get their kids into quality school districts, so analyze their ratings and reputations carefully.